LiuYuancheng/MCQ-GPT-Bot/README.md

 ##### AI Solution Correctness

 Based on our test to applying on 500+ MCQ question, currently for different lvl difficulty cyber security question (such as CISCO-CCIE, Huawei Certified Network Associate exam, IBM Security QRadar certificate exam) , the AI can provide **60% to 80%** correctness rate.
+For the correctness test, please refer to the reference section: [AI Answer's Correctness rate for cyber security MCQ question test:](#ai-answer-s-correctness-rate-for-cyber-security-mcq-question-test-)

+##### Current Stable Program Version

 `Version: v0.1.2`